dustinpfister/blog_posts/_posts/canvas-example-pop-the-lock.md

 </html>
 ```

-When this game is up and running it works as I would expect as the circle along the other edge moves alone one way or another.
-If I tab the canvas when the circle is in the range the score will go up otherwise the score will go down.
-At the time of this writing I am not sure what to do differently, so I just have the basic core idea of the game working for now.
-There is working out additional logic when it comes to how to go about tripping up the player rather than just having random locations, along with many other such ideas.
-However for now this is just about it I think.
+When the game is up and running I now have a title screen with animated buttons one of which will take me to the game mode settings state.
+When in the game mode settings state I can choose which game mode I want to play, the total number of games modes and settings for each will depend on the number of game modes I have loaded and the settings for each.
+Once I have a game mode that I want to play selected, and the settings for it just the way I want them, I can the play that game mode.

+Once I am playing the current game mode I can press the quit button of the game mode, or get a game over for one reason or another at which point i then progress to the game over state.
+In he game over state I have three options, one to play again with the current game mode and settings, one to go back to settings, and another to go back to the title screen.

 ## 7 - Conclusion